jaeyeong951/toynews/README.md

 # Toy News

-This is Android Application provide news from various countries.
+This is Android Application provides news from various countries.

 It is made for improving android development skills

-e.g. MVVM architecture pattern, DI with Hilt, Navigation Component, Single Activity  and Kotlin
+e.g. **MVVM architecture pattern, DI with Hilt, Navigation Component, Single Activity  and Kotlin**